-Another thing to look out for, is the fact that the three attributes above may not be present at the time of the first run.
-Without any prior build, no targets got created and no .sconsign DB file exists yet.
-So, it is recommended to always check whether the prev\ni attribute in question is available.
+Another thing to look out for is the fact that the three attributes above may not be present at the time of the first run.
+Without any prior build, no targets have been created and no .sconsign DB file exists yet.
+So, you should always check whether the prev ni attribute in question is available.

 We finally present a small example for a csig-based decider function.
-Note how the signature information for the dependency file has to get initialized via get\csig during each function call (this is mandatory!).
+Note how the signature information for the dependency file has to get initialized via get_csig during each function call (this is mandatory!).